 The Company determines the fair value of both goodwill and other long-lived assets primarily using the discounted cash flow method and in the case of goodwill, a multiples-based market approach for comparable companies when applicable.
 The starting point for each reporting unit's projected cash flow from operations is the detailed annual plan or updated forecast.
 The detailed planning and forecasting process takes into consideration a multitude of factors including worldwide rig activity, inflationary forces, pricing strategies, customer analysis, operational issues, competitor analysis, capital spending requirements, working capital requirements and customer needs among other items which impact the individual reporting unit projections.
 Cash flows beyond the specific operating plans were estimated using a terminal value calculation, which incorporated historical and forecasted financial cyclical trends for each reporting unit and also considered long-term earnings growth rates.
 The financial and credit market volatility impacts the fair value measurement by adjusting the discount rate.
 The Company utilizes third-party valuation advisors to assist with these valuations.
-These analyses include significant judgments as mentioned above, including management's short-term and long-term forecast of operating performance, discount rates based on the weighted average cost of capital, revenue growth rates, profitability margins, capital expenditures, the timing of future cash flows, and in the case of long-lived assets, the remaining useful life and service potential of the asset, all of which were classified as level 3 inputs under the fair value hierarchy.
-The discount rates utilized to value the reporting units was 13.0% for the year ended December 31, 2021 and were in the range of 11.5% to 12.8% for the year ended December 31, 2020.
+These analyses include significant judgments as mentioned above, including management's short-term and long-term forecast of operating performance, discount rates based on the weighted average cost of capital, revenue growth rates, profitability margins, the timing of future cash flows, and in the case of long-lived assets, the remaining useful life and service potential of the asset, all of which were classified as level 3 inputs under the fair value hierarchy.